tjfisher19/COST-DataExpo-2016/AnalysisCrashSafetyRatings/README.md

+This repository contains supplementary materials for the paper by Philips et al. (2021) to enable the reader to reproduce the numerical analysis and the graphical results presented in that paper.

+The full reference is: Philips, C.R., Garrett, R.C., Tatro, A.J. et al. "An analysis of crash-safety ratings and the true assessment of injuries by vehicle", Computational Statistics 36(3): 1639–1660.

+The final publication is available at the Springer web site via https://doi.org/10.1007/s00180-021-01072-9. © Springer-Verlag GmbH Germany, part of Springer Nature, 2021.

 # crash_safety

 JSM 2016 GSS Data Challenge -- Analyzing Crash-Safety ratings as a predictor for injury

 Supplemental source code to the special edition of Computational Statistics article: An analysis of crash-safety ratings and the true assessment of injuries by vehicle.
 This code allows replication of all modeling, tables and plots.